dmeoli/OnlineRetail/README.md

 shopping session
 - E: the Shannon entropy on the purchasing behavior of the customer

-It is MANDATORY that each team defines additional indicators leading to the construction of a customer profile that can lead to an interesting analysis of customer segmentation.
+It is mandatory that each team defines additional indicators leading to the construction of a customer profile that can lead to an interesting analysis of customer segmentation.